shanev/mbot/README.md

 ## **WARNING**

 **This tool trades with real money.
-The author is not responsible for any irresponsible usage.
-Run this in a secure environment to prevent exchange keys from being compromised.**
+The author is not responsible for irresponsible usage.
+Run in a secure environment to prevent exchange keys from being compromised.**

 ## Install